 4. The learning experience is peer-to-peer and decentralised so that maximum interaction and sharing among students are expected.

-- 5. Your participation online is essential, even if the class is conducted physically. - 6.
+- 5. Your participation online is essential to benefit from this course. - 6.
 Unless it is an inconvenience, students webcam is expected to be switched on at all time.

 Assessment